pyxelsoftware/pyxel/README.md

 Pyxel for TV: https://1drv.ms/u/s!AuoFx-l0v7ElgUh77fqiWABoWaaM?e=z8gfSc

-That is the only thing we won't post still in GitHub.
+That is the only thing we won't post in GitHub.
 Issues and all our Releases will continue to be posted here.
 Thank you.